-- Ensure each member of staff has access to and understands the school's Safeguarding and Child Protection Policies.
-These must be updated and reviewed annually and work should be undertaken with the Governing Body regarding this. - Act as a source of advice, support and expertise within the school and be responsible for coordinating action regarding referrals by liaising with ART, Children's Social Care and other relevant agencies over cases of abuse and allegations of abuse, regarding both children and members of staff. - Make sure that all staff are aware of the role of the Designated Person and inform them of any issues and ongoing investigations - Ensure there is always cover for their teaching duties in the event of an emergency arising, as action needs to be taken immediately a concern is raised. - Have received training in how to identify abuse and know when it is appropriate to refer a case, together with having a working knowledge of how local Safeguarding Children Boards operate, the conduct of a child protection conference and which relevant staff should attend or send a written report in order to contribute to these effectively as required. - Be able to keep detailed accurate secure written records of referrals/concerns - Obtain access to resources and attend any relevant or refresher training courses and be allowed the necessary time to fulfil this role. - Identifying training and development needs for themselves and those staff involved in child protection issues and are able to identify and report any concerns they have to the designated person immediately they arise. - Where children leave school ensure that their child protection file is transferred to the new school as soon as possible and is kept separate in a confidential file as opposed to main school file.
+- Ensure each member of staff has access to and understands the school's Child Protection Policies.
+These must be updated and reviewed annually and work should be undertaken with the Governing Body regarding this. - Act as a source of advice, support and expertise within the school and be responsible for coordinating action regarding referrals by liaising with ART, Children's Social Care and other relevant agencies over cases of abuse and allegations of abuse, regarding both children and members of staff. - Make sure that all staff are aware of the role of the Designated Person and inform them of any issues and ongoing investigations - Ensure there is always cover for their teaching duties in the event of an emergency arising, as action needs to be taken immediately a concern is raised. - Have received training in how to identify abuse and know when it is appropriate to refer a case, together with having a working knowledge of how local Safeguarding Children Boards operate, the conduct of a child protection conference and which relevant staff should attend or send a written report in order to contribute to these effectively as required. - Be able to keep detailed accurate secure written records of referrals/concerns on CPOMS. - Obtain access to resources and attend any relevant or refresher training courses and be allowed the necessary time to fulfil this role. - Identifying training and development needs for themselves and those staff involved in child protection issues and are able to identify and report any concerns they have to the designated person immediately they arise. - Where children leave school ensure that their child protection file is transferred to the new school as soon as possible and is sent confidentially.
+Files should be hand-delivered and signed for if at all possible.